souravdhar/hyperledger-fabric-jumpstart/README.md

 # Download binaries into local directory and the fabric, fabric-ca, third-party images

 ## Option 1
 Run following command in your terminal.
-Provide
+Provide required version numbers in the following command for fabric, fabric-ca and third party.
+By default it take the latest one.
      curl -sSL http://bit.ly/2ysbOFE | bash -s <fabric> <fabric-ca> <thirdparty>

 ## Option 2